Virtual Assistant

 Optimization of self-consumption

-The Climkit optimization system allows for increasing the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.
+The optimization system from Climkit allows for an increase in the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.

-The surplus fed back into the electrical grid is thus limited, and autonomy is also gained by producing, for example, hot water using solar energy.
+The surplus fed back to the electrical grid is thus limited, and autonomy is also improved by producing, for example, hot water using solar energy.

 The devices (water heaters, heat pumps, radiators, pool pumps, etc.) are controlled via a relay.